 • A yarn delivery rate of 450 metres per minute can be achieved in the air-jet spinning method.
 This production rate is much higher than the ring-spinning system ( 15 - 27 metres per minute) and the rotor spinning system ( 130 - 250 metres per minute).

 • The higher twist insertion rate in this process makes the air-jet spinning method system much cheaper and cost-effective than any other yarn spinning system.

 • Since we know that the twist insertion process in the yarn spinning has a direct and decisive impact on the rate of production of the spinning machine, so the improved rate of production gets achieved just because of the very high speed of the twist insertion system in the air-jet spinning process.

 • A very high airflow gets used to impart the twist into the yarn in the air-jet spinning system.

-• The carded or draw frame sliver gets used as feed material in this system like the rotor spinning method.
+• The carded or draw frame sliver gets used as feed material in this system as the rotor spinning method.

 • This spinning method gets used to spin coarse to the medium count of yarn.

 • Murata company' of japan and Rieter company of Switzerland have introduced air-jet spinning machines with improved technology which has the capability to spin yarn up to 60 s count.
 Mainly the Polyester or polyester/cotton blends get spun on this machine.

 • The yarn getting spun on an air-jet spinning machine poses low tensile strength in comparison to ring frame and rotor spinning yarn.

 • It is mainly used in manufacturing woven sheeting and knitted lightweight shirting.

 • The air-jet yarn poses good tenacity, evenness, the lower tendency of snarling, and pilling, high stiffness, and shrinkage.
 This yarn has a harsh feel.

 • The sliver is fed to the drafting arrangement.
 4 over 4 drafting arrangement is used in this machine which efficiently performs the drafting action at very high speed without damaging the fibres.